 - It may simply include a one-on-one follow-up virtual coaching session between a program participant and an executive coach.
-The coach and the participant will work together to identify the greatest challenges in implementing what she learned from the program, and then together, figure out how to move forward with setting achievable goals.
+The coach and the participant will work together to identify the greatest challenges in implementing what they learned from the program, and then together, figure out how to move forward with setting achievable goals.

 - In other circumstances, integrated coaching might include a session to help a participant understand the 360 results and feedback they received from the leadership assessments they took, a session together to write a personalized development plan with specific goals and objectives, and maybe even sessions with the participant’s supervisor to align expectations and solicit ongoing support and feedback.

 - Many leadership development programs even kick off with an integrated coaching session before participants show up in a classroom.
-This initial coaching session is designed to help participants clarify why they are embarking on this leadership development experience and helps them articulate what they hope to get out of the program so that it’s more likely to make learning stick.
+This initial coaching session is designed to help participants clarify why they’re embarking on this leadership development experience, and it helps them articulate what they hope to get out of the program so that it’s more likely to make learning stick.